ebi-ait/hca-metadata-community/contributing/uploading-data.md

 72ca5e3f-dacf-427a-a8a4-ecf15789006d/enrichment protocol.pdf
 ```

 By default the upload command won't upload files that have the same name as files already present in the upload area.
-If you do need to overwrite an uploaded file with a file of the same name, you will need to use the `-o`* flag.
+If you do need to overwrite an uploaded file with a file of the same name, you will need to use the `-o` flag.
 For example:

 ```
-$ hca-util upload -o -f /path/to/file/sample1_R1.fastq.gz
+$ hca-util upload -o /path/to/file/sample1_R1.fastq.gz
 Uploading...
 /path/to/file/sample1_R1.fastq.gz 2845965046 / 2845965046.0  (100.00%)
 ```

 _**Notes:**_

-_* The `-o` flag needs to come before the `-f` OR after all the filenames._

 _* If you change your mind and wish to cancel the upload hit `ctrl` + `c` to cancel the upload._

-_* If there are sub-directories within a folder these will be ignored so please ensure all files to be uploaded are within the working directory._
+_* If there are sub-directories within a folder these will be ignored so please ensure all files to be uploaded are within provided path._

 ## Deleting files

 To delete files from your upload area use the `delete` command.

-To delete a single file or list of specified files, use the `delete` command with the `-f` flag.
+To delete a single file or list of specified files, use the `delete` command with the filename.

 ```
-hca-util delete -f <FILENAME>
+hca-util delete <FILENAME>
 ```

 For example:

 ```
-$ hca-util delete -f sample1_R1.fastq.gz
+$ hca-util delete sample1_R1.fastq.gz
 Deleting...
 Deleting 72ca5e3f-dacf-427a-a8a4-ecf15789006d/sample1_R1.fastq.gz  Done.
 ```